atharva151101/Hedera_Hashgraph/README.md

 ## Example HashGraph Visualizer Output
+- The first graph indicates the bare Hashgraph without any application of the consensus algorithm.
+The second graph shows the events in Hashgraph divided into separate rounds and also the witness events for each round.
+The third graph shows the witness events being marked as famous or infamous.
+The fourth graph shows the complete Hashgraph with the ordering of events in the consensus order after the consensus algorithm is applied.
-- Each member in the Hashgraph is determined by a vertical line.
+- Each member in the Hashgraph is shown by a vertical line.
 - Each circle represents an event in the Hashgraph.
 - The circles that are of the same color are events that belong to the same round.
 - Witness events are the double-circled events in the image.
-- Witness events (Double Circles) which are decided as famous are colored/filled with light grey.
-- Witness events (Double Circles) which are decided as infamous are colored/filled with dark grey.
+- Witness events (Double Circles) which are decided as famous are colored/filled with light grey, while Witness events which are decided as infamous are colored/filled with dark grey.
+Witness events that are not colored/filled are the witnesses whose fame is undecided.
 - The number inside the circle gives the order number of that event in the consensus order.
 No number present implies that the order for that event hasn't yet been determined.
   ![alt text](https://github.com/atharva151101/Hedera_Hashgraph/blob/main/Hashgraph2_full.png)

 ## Output for a larger graph